Judiciary of Germany: State

 As a rule, each decision on the initial employment, vesting with lifetime tenure or promotion of a judge is taken by the department of justice.
 Yet in some of the states there is some kind of a parliamentary body that needs to be heard or even has a say in some of the decisions on careers of individual judges (Richterwahlausschuss).
 The mostly decisive influence of the administration on the career of judges is exceptional in continental Europe, where mostly bodies of judges, elected by and within the judiciary take this kind of decision (e.g., France: conseil superieur de la magistrature, Italy: consiglio superiore della magistratura).
 By some it is regarded as a threat to judicial independence that with a view to their personal career judges might be inclined to specially regard possible political effects of their decisions or may choose to support a political party.

 Federal

 Federal judges are picked in an in camera procedure by a body composed of a Minister of the federal state, federal MPs and ministers of the states (article 95 para.
 2 of the federal constitution).
 Candidates do not have to be professional judges, but must be lawyers.
 There are neither public hearings, nor would the identity of any candidate even be disclosed to the public.
 Judicial members of the federal constitutional court are elected in turns by the federal chambers (article 94 of the federal constitution).
 This decision requiring a large majority, it usually follows a political compromise.
 Public discussion about candidates is very unusual.

 Lay judges

+Lay judges (Schöffen) are ordinary members of the public selected for this role by a special committee, at the suggestion of a municipal council, for a five-year term.
+Lay judges must be German citizens who have neither been convicted of nor are under investigation for any serious crime.
+In addition, certain groups of individuals shall not be chosen as lay judges, such as people under the age of 25 or over the age of 69, or individuals working in the court system in a professional capacity (such as lawyers and judges).
+In addition, individuals over the age of 65 may refuse to serve, as may, for instance, members of federal or state legislatures, doctors, nurses, and those who have served as lay judges in the preceding term.
+Applications to become lay judges can be made by interested citizens and local governments will typically encourage applications before a new term begins.
+Welfare institutions, sports clubs, financial and health insurance institutions, trade unions, industrial companies and other public authorities are sometimes called upon to nominate candidates.